Skip to main content

 Management

 Management of individuals with AATD depends on the clinical manifestations that present (such as emphysema or liver cirrhosis).
-Individuals may require referral to specialist services (such as respiratory, liver and/or gastroenterology), depending on the severity of their manifestations.
+Individuals may require referral to specialist services (such as respiratory and/or hepatology), depending on the severity of their manifestations.

 All patients should be strongly advised to avoid smoking, which greatly accelerates lung disease and significantly reduces life expectancy.